 The success of an event like this would not be possible without all of the dedicated individuals who volunteered to make last year an astounding success.
 In order to make sure that 2016 will be much of the same, we hope to have the volunteer support again.
 It is a fun event to volunteer for as it raises funds for Kiwanis projects and children charities, and increases community pride through a fun signature social event.
 You will help a good cause, and volunteer with members of the community, and members of Kiwanis Prince George the local small volunteer community service organization that is hosting the event.
 We're looking for volunteers or groups who can contribute their time to cover specific shifts we've developed for covering the pre-event set-up, three tasting sessions, and post-event take down.

 Do you need to get in touch with a Kiwanis AleFest organizer?
 Or are you looking to give us feedback, inquire about tickets, connect with someone about sponsorship or volunteering, or are you looking for the releases sent to local media?

-Chair, and Brewers & Beer
+Chair and Lead, Breweries & Beer

-Venue & Event Day Logistics
+Lead, Venue & Logistics

 Lead, Silent Auctions